Io (princely title): Later stages

 The title became more obscure in the late 18th century.
 At that stage, a 1530s painting of Vlad Vintilă de la Slatina in the Great Lavra, at Mount Athos, was wrongly identified as, then retouched into, a portrait of John I Tzimiskes.
 The title Io, which survives from the original painting, was blended in with newer lettering for Tzimiskes' complete name.
 Iѡ as used by reigning hospodars was gradually replaced in the 18th and 19th centuries by Noi (or Нoi), a localized version of the royal we.
 The early Phanariote Constantine Mavrocordatos used both Io Costandin Nicolae in an all-Romanian text and Noi Costandin Nicolae in a part-Slavonic one.
 A 1783 writ by Alexander Mavrocordatos, regulating the governance of Moldavian Jews, uses both titles—Noi in its introduction, and Io in the princely signature.
 A variant with the exact spelling Noi appears on the Moldavian Seal used in 1849 by Grigore Alexandru Ghica.
-Alexandru Ioan Cuza, elected in 1859 as the first Domnitor to rule over both countries (the "United Principalities"), used a transitional mixture of Latin and Cyrillic letters (Нoi Alecsandru Joan 1.) on his Moldavian Seal.
+Alexandru Ioan Cuza, elected in 1859 as the first Domnitor to rule over both countries (the "United Principalities"), used a transitional mixture of Latin and Cyrillic (Нoi Alecsandru Joan 1.) on his Moldavian Seal.
 At that stage, some lexicographers viewed Io exclusively as a variant of eu—the pronoun appears as Io in an 1851 dictionary put out in Moldavia by Teodor Stamati.
 The title Io was also included on replicas of period objects.
 These include the churchbell at Trei Ierarhi, which was cast in 1832 as a copy, and referred to ktitor Vasile Lupu as Io Vasilie voievod.

 During the 1860s and '70s, a period which resulted in the consolidation of union as the "Kingdom of Romania", the forgotten origins of Io became the object of scrutiny by historical linguists; this began in 1863 with an overview by Bogdan Petriceicu Hasdeu.
 Cuza was deposed by a "monstrous coalition" in early 1866, and Carol of Hohenzollern eventually took his place as Domnitor.
 In April of that year, Alexandru Papiu Ilarian, emphasizing the need to Romanianize this foreign arrival, proposed in Parliament that he be titled as Ioan Carol.
 In arguing for this, Papiu noted that Ioan was not a pronoun, and highlighted its origins with the Asenids—whom he called "Romanian kings over the Danube".
 While the proposal failed to garner support, the issue of etymology continued to attract attention.
 In 1934, Sextil Pușcariu's general dictionary listed Eu→Io as a popular etymology.
 The subtopic endures as "most debated and controversial".
 One fictionalized interpretation of the name and its origins was given in Valeriu Anania's 1973 play, Greul Pământului ("Weight of the Earth", or "Pregnancy with the Earth"), which links Io with the Caloian traditions, and both with a modern legend regarding Asenid founding-figure Ioannitsa Kaloyan.